alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-147/day-147-1-egw.md

 ---
-title: EGW Reading
+title: The Law Repeated PP 462-463
-subtitle: The Law Repeated PP 462-463
+subtitle: EGW Reading
 ---

-Chapter 42—The Law Repeated
+### Chapter 42—The Law Repeated

 This chapter is based on Deuteronomy 4 to 6; 28.